David Lee: The day job

 -

-Making us among the first UK universities to connect to the then new-to-the-UK Internet, as part of the JNT Shoestring project and among the first to run and link with the DNS and NTP.
+Enabling us to be one of the first UK universities to connect to the then new-to-the-UK Internet, as part of the JNT Shoestring project and among the first to run and link with the DNS and NTP.

 -